Ante Vulić: Club career

 He spent the entirety of his 11-year career with Hajduk Split, winning two Yugoslav league titles in 1952 and 1955.
 Although a talented goalkeeper, for a great part of his career he had to be a substitute to Vladimir Beara, who was named by legendary Soviet goalkeeper Lev Yashin as the greatest keeper of all time.
-However, he has never complained about that misfortune and according to Beara himself, Vulić was his best and most loyal friend, who even twice picked a fight to protect him.
+However, he has never complained about that misfortune.
+According to Beara himself, Vulić was his best and most loyal friend, who even twice picked a fight to protect him.
 He still managed to become the second-most-capped Hajduk Split goalkeeper ever, with 339 games (116 in the league, 17 in the domestic cup, 4 international games and 202 friendlies, scoring 29 goals in total), after Radomir Vukčević (402).
 Despite being a long-time substitute to Beara, he was also known as an excellent penalty taker.
 Beara (who was the first goalkeeper ever to save a penalty to Ferenc Puskás in the 1952 Olympic finals, and who has also saved penalties from many other prominent strikers, having saved four penalties during a single game in a derby against Dinamo Zagreb) claimed that he has never seen a better penalty taker than Ante Vulić.

 International career

-Vulić was capped in the only international game the Croatian national team played while Croatia was part of Yugoslavia, a 5–2 win against Indonesia in Zagreb, on 12 September 1956.
+Vulić was capped in the only international game the Croatia national team played while Croatia was part of Yugoslavia, a 5–2 win against Indonesia in Zagreb, on 12 September 1956.